 YWCA Banff offers community education programs for children, youth, and adults that are focused on empowerment, healthy relationships and understanding intimate partner violence.

-Children & Youth Programs
+School & Youth Programs

 Healthy Youth Relationships

-A support group for women to share and explore, empower, build skills, and encourage one another to live authentically in mind, body, heart and spirit.
-Circles convene weekly for 2hours for 10 consecutive weeks.
-Women’s Circles offer participation in meaningful discussions, creative arts, and skill building activities with a focus on topics and issues that are relevant to their lives.
-The curriculum is based on the ‘Women’s Circle’ program developed by the One Circle Foundation which is a model of structured support groups for women.
-Women’s Circle is offered in Lake Louise, Banff, and Canmore.
+A support group for women to connect, share, empower, build skills, and encourage one another to live authentically in mind, body, heart and spirit.
+Circles convene weekly for two hours over the course of 10 consecutive weeks.
+Women’s Circle offers participants the chance to engage in meaningful discussions, creative arts and skill-building activities that focus on topics and issues relevant to their lives.
+This curriculum is loosely based on the One Circle Foundation‘s Women’s Circle Program which is a model of structured support groups for women.
+Women’s Circle is offered in Lake Louise, Banff and Canmore.

 This informative program exists to educate the Bow Valley community on intimate partner violence and abuse including learning about different types of abuse and increasing skills to recognize and respond to disclosures.
 The intent of this program is to strengthen individuals’ support and referral skills and to build a bridge between the informal and formal supports that exist in the community.
 Intimate Relationships provides residents of the Bow Valley with a heightened awareness of existing supports and services available in the community.
 In partnership with the Town of Banff, YWCA Banff delivers this program through the Community Helpers Program funded by Alberta Health Services.